ObjectDB Database Search

 JPA Query Structure (JPQL / Criteria)

-declares one or more query variables (also known as identification variables ).
+and FROM clauses are mandatory.
+The FROM clause declares one or more query variables , also known as identification variables .
 Query variables are similar to loop variables in programming languages.
-Each query variable represents iteration over objects in the database.
-A query variable that is bound to an entity class is referred to as a range
+Each query variable represents an iteration over objects in the database.
+A query variable that is bound

 FROM clause (JPQL / Criteria API)

-The FROM clause declares query identification variables that represent iteration over objects in the database.
-A query identification variable is similar to a variable of a Java enhanced for loop in ... are query identification variables that iterate over all the database objects of a specific entity
+The FROM clause declares query identification variables for iterating over objects in the database.
+A query identification variable is similar to a variable in a Java enhanced for loop because both are used to iterate over objects.
+Range variables Range variables are query identification variables

 JPA Query Expressions (JPQL / Criteria)

-of JPQL / Criteria query expressions.
-Atomic Expressions The atomic query expressions are: JPQL / Criteria Variables JPQL / Criteria Parameters JPQL / Criteria Literals Every query expression consists ...
-Query expressions are the foundations on which JPQL and criteria queries are built.
-Every query
+Criteria API expressions.
+Atomic expressions The atomic query expressions are: JPQL / Criteria Variables JPQL / Criteria Parameters JPQL / Criteria Literals Every query expression consists ...
+JPQL and criteria queries are built on query expressions.
+Every query consists of clauses

 Paths and Types in JPQL and Criteria API